Where to Discuss?

 Julia: Distribution: Kurtosis

-Then add each different levels of kurtosis to the plot grammar.
+Then stir in the flavors, by adding each different levels of kurtosis to the plot grammar.

 # distributions with different levels of kurtosis